hitoshi-watase/sercrod/docs/reference/directives/updated-propagate.md

 Event objects:

-- For `*updated` on Nablla hosts, Nablla synthesizes an event-like object and injects it into the evaluation as `$event`.
+- For `*updated` on Sercrod hosts, Sercrod synthesizes an event-like object and injects it into the evaluation as `$event`.
 - `*updated-propagate` does not forward that event object to other hosts.
 - When a target host is updated via `update(true, caller)`, it receives its own fresh `$event` according to the `*updated` rules, not the original one.